 Not Buying Insurance

 For solo bread earners, it is very important to make sure that they do not leave the home loan burden on their family in case of their unexpected demise.
-You can take a home loan insurance to protect your family from this turmoil.
+You can take home loan insurance to protect your family from this turmoil.
 Apart from home loan insurance, there are also other options like life insurance and critical illness insurance which can partly or entirely cover the home loan liability.

 Not Going Through the Loan Documents

-While going through 4-5 pages full of terms and conditions can be exhaustive and boring, it is very important to go through the loan documents as it includes a lot of important information about instalments, charges, penalties, notifications, etc. The loan representative might have skipped these topics when discussing the loan with you.
+While going through 4-5 pages full of terms and conditions can be exhaustive and boring, it is very important to go through the loan documents as it includes a lot of important information about installments, charges, penalties, notifications, etc. The loan representative might have skipped these topics when discussing the loan with you.
 So, make sure that you go through all the loan documents before signing them.

 Taking a home loan is now easier than ever, but this doesn’t mean that you can be negligent when taking one.
-Remember these mistakes and avoid them at any cost to avoid running into any kind of major financial disasters.
+Remember these mistakes and avoid them at any cost to avoid running into any kind of major financial disaster.